 For your information please find below a brief glossary of some of the terms included in the summary of taxable income report.
-The definitions should be read together with the tax guide.
+The definitions should be read together with the Tax User Guide.
 It is recommended that you consult your tax adviser for more details.